momiji15/gittingit/howto.md

 ### You were able to fork someone's repo, but now you need to put it in your local directory.
 Type `git pull origin master`

+### What's the opposite of git add?
+Type `git reset`.
+You can also include the file name as well like this `git reset mistake.txt`.